civic-data-design-lab/big-data/README.md

-# Big Data, Visualization, and Society 2021
+# Big Data, Visualization, and Society

-* example repository file structure
+* website for course 11.154 / 11.454
+* course led by Sarah Williams

+Website developed by Sophia Zheng.